TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/control-limit-traffic/rate-limiting.md

 {{< note success >}}
 **Note**
- Following assumptions are made for the aforementioned setup.
+The following assumptions are made:
  - The APIs being protected with a rate limit are using our [Authentication token]({{< ref "basic-config-and-security/security/authentication-authorization/bearer-tokens" >}}) Authentication mode and have policies already created.
  - Ignore authentication plugin is not turned on for these endpoints.
  - Path based permissions, if configured grants access to these endpoints